-A CCRC can provide its residents with varied levels of care, from independent living to assisted living and nursing home care.
+From independent living to assisted living and nursing home care, CCRCs can provide its residents with varied levels of care.
 There are pros and cons to joining a CCRC, and one major deciding factor is the financial investment.
 Seniors considering a CCRC should be aware of the costs and potential financial risks before making the commitment.

-In addition to the upfront cost, residents will pay a monthly fee, which again will vary depending on the facility and the level of care the resident requires, the type of housing they choose, whether they rent or buy their homes and the type of contract they sign.
+Monthly fee: This fee, again, will vary depending on the facility and the level of care the resident requires, the type of housing they choose, whether they rent or buy their homes and the type of contract they sign.
 These monthly fees are not fixed and can be raised should the occupancy rate of the facility fall, the needs of the resident change or the community experiences financial difficulties.
 Residents may also incur other fees that are not included in their contract.

 The majority of CCRCs offer three levels of contracts to residents:

 Modified contracts: These are in the mid-range for entrance and monthly fees.
 These contracts cover medical services for a specified amount of time or up to a specified amount.
 After the resident has reached those limits, they will pay additional charges to use the services.
-Entry fees for modified contracts will run between $80,000 - $750,000, and monthly rates will be between $1,500 - $2,500.
+Entry fees for modified contracts will run between $80,000 to $750,000, and monthly rates will be between $1,500 to $2,500.

 Pay-as-you-go contracts: These are the least expensive option up front but charge market rates for medical services, like assisted living and nursing care.
-Upfront fees for these contracts can range from $100,000 - $500,000, with monthly fees in the $900 - $10,500 range, depending on the level of care.
+Upfront fees for these contracts can range from $100,000 to $500,000, with monthly fees in the $900 to $10,500 range, depending on the level of care.

 Exact figures for CCRCs are hard to come by.
 Assisted living and nursing home costs are published annually by Genworth Financial, but there isn’t much published or publicly available information about the price of living in a CCRC.

-According to Senior Homes, the states with the highest average monthly retirement living (55+ senior apartment communities, continuing care retirement communities and independent living without medical support) costs are:
+According to Senior Homes data from 2015, the states with the highest average monthly retirement living (55+ senior apartment communities, continuing care retirement communities and independent living without medical support) costs are:

 New York ($3,895)